Today's Top Gainer

 Particulars of Loans, Guarantees and Investments

-Transactions with Related Parties
+Transactions with related parties

 The Companys policy for related party transactions regulate the transactions between the Company and its related parties.
 The said policy is available on the Companys website viz. http://www.dlf.in/images/ downloads/Related-Party-Transactions-Policy.pdf.
-The policy intends to ensure that proper reporting, approval and disclosure processes are in place for all transactions between the Company and related parties.
+The policy intends to ensure that proper reporting, approval and disclosure processes are in place for all transactions between the Company and its related parties.
 For details on related party transactions, members may refer to the notes to the standalone financial statements.

 Nomination and Remuneration Policy

 The Nomination and Remuneration Policy containing guiding principles for payment of remuneration to Directors, Senior Management, Key Managerial Personnel and other employees including Non-executive Directors are provided in the Corporate Governance Report.
 The said policy is available on the Companys website viz. http://www.dlf. in/images/downloads/Nomination-and-Remuneration-Policy-Revised.pdf.

-Pursuant to the provisions of the Act, Regulation 17 & 25 of the Listing Regulations and Guidance Note on Board Evaluation issued by the Securities and Exchange Board of India vide its circular dated 5 January 2017, the Nomination and Remuneration Committee has devised criteria for evaluation of the performance of Directors including Independent Directors.
+Pursuant to the provisions of the Act, Regulation 17 & 25 of the Listing Regulations and Guidance Note on Board Evaluation issued by the SEBI, Nomination and Remuneration Committee has devised criteria for evaluation of the performance of Directors including Independent Directors.
 The Board has carried out the annual performance evaluation of its own performance, its Committees and Directors.
-The exercise was led by Lead Independent Director.
+The exercise was led by the Lead Independent Director.
 The evaluation process focused on various aspects of the Board and Committees functioning such as composition of the Board and

 Internal Financial Control